andylamp/federated_pca/README.md

 ![](imgs/amo-fed.jpg)

-# Running the evaluation scrips
+# Running the evaluation scripts

 Running the test scripts is fairly simple -- just `cd` to the cloned `federated_pca` directory within `Matlab` and then run the respective test files - brief explanation of what they do is shown below: